-To many, the idea that a single-ply construction belt can provide the necessary tensile strength while possessing considerably more resistance to ripping, tearing and impact is difficult to comprehend, especially while also competing on price, which is something Dunlop are not usually recognised for.
-However, conveyor operators can perhaps look beyond traditional beliefs and thinking then I strongly suspect that Ultra X really could be a real winner for them.
+To many, the idea that a single-ply construction belt can provide the necessary tensile strength while possessing considerably more resistance to ripping, tearing and impact is difficult to comprehend.
+This is especially so while also competing on price, which is something Dunlop is not usually recognized for.
+However, if conveyor operators can perhaps look beyond traditional beliefs and thinking then I strongly suspect that Ultra X really could be a game changer for them.